sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ```

-This API allows you to retrieve transactions history of a customer which includes the following information.
+This API allows you to retrieve transaction history of a customer which includes the following information.

 Transaction type, gross transaction amount, transaction date, points issued, points redeemed, coupons redeemed and so on.